Ordering an Assembled Keyboard

 • Stainless Steel (1.5mm thick) - Much stiffer than FR4 or acrylic, and it is much heavier

-If a pre-built board does not have an option to select plates, then it will use FR4 plates.
+If an assembled board does not have an option to select plates, then it will use FR4 plates.

 Middle Layer